DanialFS/DanialFS/README.md

-- 👋 Hi, I’m DanialFS
+- 👋 DanialFS
-- 👀 I’m interested in write codes
+- 👀 From Kazakhstan
-- 🌱 I`m from Kazakhstan
+- 🌱 18 yers old
-- 💞️ I’m 1.7 y.o
 - 📫 How to reach me - danial20051225@gmail.com https://wa.me/+77078166535

 <!---